 When we experience negative stress, the amygdala, the brain's emotional centre, become highly active.
 The prefrontal cortex responsible for decision making shuts off.
 So too does the hippocampus, the area of the brain responsible for learning and memory.
 We quite literally, can't think straight.
 We're on autopilot.
 (Image courtesy of Harvard Health)

-This state of negative anticipation has taken time to bring about, and it might be such an integrated part of your life experience that tracing it back to its origins is impossible.
+The flight-or-flight pattern of negative anticipation and response has taken time to bring about, and it might be such an integrated part of your life experience that tracing it to its origins is impossible.
 Regardless, it became established through continued repetition, and as such, you can establish a new pattern of thought and feeling regarding your skills and ability.

 3. Mental Rehearsal